Shop and Give Online At:

 Trumbull, CT, June 3, 2016 – The Building Hope Foundation, Inc., has awarded the 2016 Building Hope Scholarships to Francesca Rallo of Hamden, CT and Robin Rockwell of Newtown, CT at the Annual Meeting and 70th Anniversary Celebration of the Home Builders and Remodelers Association of Fairfield County held on June 1, 2015 at the Trumbull Marriot.

 Both, Francesca and Robin will receive $4,000, to be spread out during the course of their four-year academic studies.
-The Building Hope Foundation is a non-profit organization established by the Home Builders and Remodelers Association (HBRA) of Fairfield County that invests funds, time, and expertise by its members, who are part of the home building, remodeling and residential land development industries.
-The Building Hope Foundation annually awards scholarships to students pursuing post-secondary education who are dependents of employees of HBRA-member companies.
+The Building Hope Foundation is a non-profit organization in Fairfield County that invests funds, time, and expertise by its members, who are part of the home building, remodeling and residential land development industries.
+The Building Hope Foundation annually awards scholarships to students pursuing post-secondary education.

 Francesca Rallo recently graduated from Sacred Heart Academy and will be attending Fairfield University where she will be pursuing a degree in nursing and would like to become a Nurse Practitioner.
 While attending Sacred Heart Academy, she was a member of the National Honor Society, the National Science Honor Society, the National Spanish Honor Society and was also the recipient of the Regis College Book Award.
 Her father, Christopher Rallo is a member of the HBRA and is employed by TD Bank.